10 Play-Based ABA Activities for Fostering Social Development

 Incorporate Role-Playing Games to Enhance Social Interaction

 Why not set aside some time each week for role-playing activities at home?
-It’s a great way to strengthen these essential skills while also engaging in caregiver education to support your child’s growth.
+It’s a great way to strengthen these essential skills while also engaging in to support your child’s growth.
 Let’s explore this together!

 The central idea is role-playing games, with branches showing how they help kids develop social skills.
 Each benefit is connected to the main theme, illustrating the various ways these activities can support social development.